-Our Board of Directors currently has seven members and will continue to have seven members if all Board nominees are elected, and our Board Chair and a majority of our directors are independent for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+Our Board of Directors currently has seven members and will grow to eight members if all Board nominees are elected.
+Our Board Chair and a majority of our directors are independent for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
 The Board determined that Messrs.
-Begley, Eckhardt, Festival and Proctor and Ms. Smith are independent, and with respect of incumbent directors, were independent in 2022.
+Begley, Eckhardt, Festival, and Proctor and that Mses.
+Avery, Smith, and Roessel are independent, and with respect of incumbent directors, were independent in 2023.
 Ms. Avery was previously not considered independent because she was employed by the Corporation as General Counsel and Vice President, Business Development from 2017 to 2020.
-Ms. Avery is now considered independent for the purposes of NI 58-101.
+Ms. Avery was considered independent for the purposes of NI 58-101 as of 2023.
 Mr. Broen is not independent because he is the President and Chief Executive Officer of the Corporation.